 Taste: creamy cheese, herbaceous cilantro, spicy pasilla chiles, and buttery avocado are some of the most common toppings you can find on sopa de habas.
 Feel free to add any of your favorite garnishes as well!

 Health: did you know avocados contain more potassium than bananas?
 Potassium is crucial for your body to perform certain tasks like regulating fluid balance and ensuring your nervous system works properly.

 If you have questions about this sopa de habas recipe, don't forget to check out our FAQ section at the bottom of this post.

 Step 1: soak the dried fava beans overnight, or for at least 6-8 hours to soften them.
 De-seed and chop the pasilla chiles, dice all the vegetables, and grab out your spices and vegetable stock.

 Step 2: heat the olive oil in a large stockpot over medium.
 Add in the pieces of pasilla chiles and fry for 45-60 seconds, or until fragrant.
 Transfer them into a bowl and set that aside.

 Step 3: add the onions, leeks, carrots, celery, garlic, and serrano chiles to the pot.
 Sauté them for about 4-5 minutes, or until quite fragrant.
-Add in the diced tomatoes, cumin, and oregano, and cook for another few minutes.
+Add in the diced tomatoes, cumin, and Mexican oregano, and cook for another few minutes.

 Step 4: add in the 12 cups of vegetable stock and fava beans.
 Bring the soup to a boil, then turn the heat down to medium-low for 1 hour and 15 minutes, or until the beans are tender.